 Many people neglect planning their estate, creating a will or trust and thinking about the inevitable.
 Much of this is due to the fact that people are not especially pleased to discuss their own death and the misconception that estate planning is only for the wealthy.
 However, everyone needs an estate plan especially parents with minor children.
 Irrespective of how large or small your estate is, if you have a child under the age of 18 you need an estate plan.

-At a bare minimum, we at Julia Burt Law, advise new parents to have a Will, a Durable Power of Attorney and an Advance Health Care Directive.
+At a bare minimum, we at Burt + Clerc, advise new parents to have a Will, a Durable Power of Attorney and an Advance Health Care Directive.

 A will is a written document that outlines your wishes regarding how you want your property distributed when you die.
 Importantly for parents, it can also outline who you wish to nominate as guardian of your minor children.
 Knowing who will care for and raise your children is a huge comfort to many parents.
 Nominating a guardian also helps make the transition for everyone, including children and family relatives, must easier.